The CCC is open for in-person counseling services to matriculated students. Students and staff are required to wear masks indoors per campus policy.

 Yes, the CCC is open to students and appointments can be made in person at our office, 131 Van Housen hall.
 In addition students can call the office at (315) 267-2330 or email email@example.com to make an appointment.

 You will receive appointment reminder emails and you can log onto the Student Health and Counseling Portal through BearPaws to see your appointment information.

 NOTE: Due to the non-secure nature of email, the College Counseling Center staff cannot ensure the confidentiality of email communication.
 Please use discretion when sending information that is sensitive in nature.
 Also, please note that email is checked during business hours only, 8:30 a.m. - 4:30 p.m.
 Monday-Friday.

-For safety reasons, we cannot permit walk-in appointments.
-Instead, if you are in crisis, that is: “any situation in which a person's behavior puts them at risk of hurting themselves or others and/or prevents them from being able to care for themselves or function”, please CALL the College Counseling Center at (315) 267-2330 for assistance.
+If you are in crisis you can WALK DIRECTLY TO THE CCC to seek assistance.
+In addition, if you are in crisis, that is: “any situation in which a person's behavior puts them at risk of hurting themselves or others and/or prevents them from being able to engage in self-preservation behaviors”, you can also CALL the College Counseling Center at (315) 267-2330 for assistance.
 Please note that email is NOT for situations where immediate response is required.

 There are many places students can contact to talk to someone after-hours, as listed below.

 If you are having thoughts of suicide and cannot remain safe, please contact your Resident Assistant if you’re living on-campus or call University Police at (315) 267-2222 to be connected to a counselor via phone.

 - Crisis Text Line: TEXT HOME to 741741